m-vetrivel/CropTrends/README.md

 # CropTrends 🌾 Your Smart Farming Companion

-**CropTrends** is a comprehensive React Native mobile application designed to empower farmers by providing crucial, real-time data to make informed decisions.
+**CropTrends** is a comprehensive mobile application, built with Expo and React Native, designed to empower farmers by providing crucial, real-time data to make informed decisions.
 The app serves as an all-in-one hub for localized weather forecasts, daily crop market prices, and the latest agricultural news.

 ---

 ## 🤔 Why I Built CropTrends

-Farmers traditionally face a significant challenge: information is scattered, often delayed, and hard to access.
-To make critical decisions about harvesting, selling produce, and protecting crops, they need to consult separate sources for weather, find reliable market rates, and stay updated on agricultural news.
+This project began as a college assignment to identify and solve a real-world problem.
+I chose to focus on agriculture because farmers often face a significant challenge: information is scattered, delayed, and hard to access.
 This fragmentation can lead to missed opportunities and reduced profitability.

-I built **CropTrends** to solve this problem by centralizing all essential information into a single, user-friendly mobile application.
-The goal is to provide farmers with actionable, up-to-the-minute data right at their fingertips, helping them to maximize their yield, get the best prices for their crops, and stay ahead of environmental and market changes.
+The assignment evolved into a passion project to build **CropTrends**.
+The goal was to centralize all essential information into a single, user-friendly mobile application.
+It provides farmers with actionable, up-to-the-minute data right at their fingertips, helping them to maximize their yield, get the best prices, and stay ahead of environmental and market changes.

 ---

 ## 🛠️ Tech Stack

-* **Mobile Framework:** React Native
+* **Framework:** Expo (React Native)
 * **Backend & Database:** Appwrite
 * **APIs & Data Sources:**
     * **Market Data:** AGMARKNET API